clearplaid/Find-a-Foe/README.md

-# Find-a-Friend
+# Find-a-Foe
-Find your best match!
+Find your worst match!